Hunting City-Owned Property

-In addition to the current City Ordinances, the following are policies regarding bow hunting of deer on City of Aurora property
+In addition to current City Ordinances, the following are policies regarding bow hunting of deer on City of Aurora property:

-- Hunting areas will be established on the Aurora Wetland property, the Ray Harmon Property and such other properties as may be approved by City council from time to time.
+- Hunting areas will be established on the Aurora Wetland property, the Ray Harmon Property, and such other properties as may be approved by City Council.

-- Hunters must register with the Parks and Recreation office in person, by calling 330-562-4333 or mailing a 3” x 5” index card with the following information to the Parks and Recreation Office in the Walker Building (129 West Pioneer Trail, Aurora, OH 44202):
+- Hunters must register with Aurora Parks and Recreation by visiting the department office 8 a.m. – 4:30 p.m.
+Monday-Friday, auroraoh.com, calling 330.562.4333, registering online at auroraoh.com, or mailing a 3” x 5” index card with the following information to the Parks and Recreation Office in the Walker Building (129 West Pioneer Trail, Aurora, OH 44202):

 - Cell Phone

 - Only one entry card per hunter will be entered into drawing.
-Entries must be received by the Parks & Recreation office by 4:30 p.m. on Friday, Aug.
-24, 2018.
+Entries must be received by the Parks & Recreation office by 4:30 p.m. on the stated deadline date.
 Selected hunters will be notified by phone, so please do not contact the Division of Parks and Recreation or the Police Department to verify if you have been selected.
-Selected names will also be placed on the Parks and Recreation website (parks.auroraoh.com) for a brief period of time.

-- Selected hunters must attend mandatory orientation meeting on Saturday, Sept.
-8, 2018 at 9 a.m. at Summit Metro Liberty Park-Tinkers Creek Area (10303 Aurora-Hudson Road, Streetsboro, OH 44241) in which each selected permit holder shall be shown designated hunting area, review all rules and policies including bow hunting ethics, shot placement, safety and each hunter will be given a proficiency test.
+- Selected hunters must attend mandatory orientation meeting during which each selected permit holder will be shown designated hunting area; review all rules and policies including bow hunting ethics, shot placement, and safety; and be given a proficiency test.
 Failure to attend this meeting will result in forfeiture of spot and a new name will be drawn.

 - Selected hunters must complete City Hunting Permit with Aurora Police Department and pay $25 per designated hunting area with $25 fee for substitutions of a permit holder.
 Fees are non-refundable.
 Selected hunters will be required to verify residency when applying for permit.